 Myanmar

-Myanmar, also called Burma, takes up a landmass the size of Texas, yet has nearly twice the population, with 54.8 million residents.
-A beautiful country with a majority Buddhist population, Myanmar is rich with history, architecture, precious gems, incredible landscapes, and diverse culture.
+Myanmar, also called Burma, takes up a landmass about the size of Texas, yet has nearly twice the population, with roughly 54.2 million residents.
+A diverse country with a majority Buddhist population, Myanmar is rich with history, architecture, precious gems, incredible landscapes, and many ethnic groups.
 The country has a long history of foreign colonization and local military rule.
-After being under a military junta since 1962, a gradual liberalization began in 2010, leading to free elections in 2015 and the installation of a government led by veteran opposition leader Aung San Suu Kyi the following year.
-This led to an opening of the country, leading to an active tourism industry.
-Since then, an army operation and genocide against the Rohingya ethnic group highlighted the continuing grip of military rule in Myanmar.
+After being under a military junta dictatorship since 1962, a gradual liberalization began in 2010, leading to free elections in 2015 and the installation of a government led by veteran opposition leader Aung San Suu Kyi the following year.
+This led to the country opening up, but a 2017 army operation and genocide against the Rohingya ethnic group highlighted the military’s continuing power.

 On February 1st, 2021, the military staged a coup, claiming election fraud as their reason to declare a state of emergency and arrest Aung San Suu Kyi, while giving no evidence of such fraud.

-Now under the military junta again for the foreseeable future, Myanmar and the pastors and missionaries we come alongside there are facing a new and extremely difficult era.
+Now under the junta again and facing a civil war of a scale and proportion not seen under the previous 50 years of military rule, Myanmar and the pastors and missionaries we come alongside there are facing a new and extremely difficult era.
 We ask for your prayers for comfort, wisdom, and strength for the men and women we partner with and serve, and for their fellow citizens.
 Now more than ever, we will continue to stand beside these brothers and sisters in their work of sharing the love of Christ.

-With a growing network of missionaries throughout the country (26 of whom receive regular monthly support), Harvest Bridge comes alongside pastor training, child protection and education, women’s empowerment, economic development, printing and distribution of theological materials, and disaster relief programs.
-In 2022, 410 families (over 2,000 people) received monthlong food packs to stave off a hunger crisis precipitated by the civil war, while 5 pastors and their families were assisted in relocating after their villages were attacked by the military.
-Another pastor and his family were assisted in gaining freedom after being falsely accused and jailed by the junta.
-3 displaced women received training and equipment to work as weavers, and one of our country co-leaders received help toward his graduate-level theological studies.
+1,530 families (over 7,600 people) received monthlong relief packs to stave off hunger crises precipitated by the Covid-19 pandemic and the civil war, while 15 pastors and their families were assisted in relocating after their villages were attacked by the military.
+Another pastor and his family were aided in gaining freedom after being falsely accused and jailed by the junta, and five other pastors were equipped with technology to mitigate against daily war-related blackouts.
+17 vulnerable women received training and equipment to launch or grow small businesses, and one of our country co-leaders received financial and logistical assistance both for his graduate-level theological studies and for a spiritual formation book translation project.

 Capital: Naypyidaw

-Population: 57.5 million
+Population: 54.2 million

-Religion: Buddhist 87.9%, Christian 6.2%, Muslim 4.3%, animist 0.8%, Hindu 0.5%, other 0.3%
+Religion: Buddhist 89.8%, Christian 6.2%, Muslim 2.3%, animist 0.8%, Hindu 0.5%, other 0.3%

-Persecution Watch List Country Ranking: 14
+Persecution Watch List Country Ranking: 17

 Leadership Information: Our Myanmar leaders oversee church planting teams in five regions of the country, all of which are now affected to one degree or another by long-running civil war and resistance to the 2021 military coup.
 In addition to planting dozens of churches among unreached people groups, they have established two children’s homes and an organization that advances the well-being of tribal people.